-Clients are generally aware that it is in their best interest to maintain solicitor-client privilege over certain communications between themselves and their lawyer.
-However, in today’s fast moving business environment where information needs to be shared with third parties quickly – whether it be in pursuit of a business transaction, discussions with an auditor, disclosure of material information to the investing public or responding to the demands of a regulator – clients are often unsure of how to share that information in the necessary course of business without losing solicitor-client privilege over their communications with their lawyer.
+Clients are generally aware that it is in their best interest to maintain solicitor-client privilege over certain information.
+However, in today’s fast moving business environment where information needs to be shared with third parties quickly – whether it be in pursuit of a business transaction, discussions with an auditor, disclosure of material information to the investing public or responding to the demands of a regulator – clients are often unsure of how to share that information in the necessary course of business without losing solicitor-client privilege.

-This insight quickly summarizes the general principles of solicitor-client privilege (including when it applies and how it is lost), some exceptions that allow privileged information to be shared with third parties without losing the protection of solicitor-client privilege and suggestions for establishing and protecting solicitor-client privilege.
+This blog quickly summarizes the general principles of solicitor-client privilege (including when it applies and how it is lost), some exceptions to general principles that allow privileged information to be shared with third parties and suggestions for establishing and protecting solicitor-client privilege in those circumstances.

 - it is a communication between the client and the client’s lawyer;